ib-inu/ib-inu/README.md

 # Hi there, I'm [Ibnu Muhthar](https://ibnumuhthar.netlify.app) !👋

 I’m a passionate **React JS Developer** who loves creating web applications and constantly improving my skills in web development.
-Welcome to my GitHub profile!

 ---

 ### 🌐 About Me
 - 💻 I specialize in **React** and have experience working with **TypeScript, HTML, and CSS**.
-- 🌱 Currently learning **Python** and exploring **backend development** to expand my skill set.
+- 🌱 Currently an **Intern** and expand my skill set by continuous learning.
-- 🎯 My goal is to become a **full-stack developer** with expertise in frontend frameworks and backend technologies.
 - 🚀 Always excited to work on new projects and contribute to open-source!

 ---